an introduction to FRANCHISING IN NEW ZEALAND

 Companies looking to award a master franchise should beware of including New Zealand rights within an overall Australasian package.
 Australia and New Zealand are separate countries, and owners of joint rights tend to exploit the Australian market first.
 Once the idea is eventually brought to New Zealand, all too often they find that the idea has been copied and developed locally.
 Awarding master rights direct to a New Zealand company will usually produce better results in the New Zealand market.

 Many of the major international franchises already have a presence in New Zealand.
 McDonald's and KFC have been well-established here for almost 20 years, Burger King, Starbucks and KFC are well-known but not sub-franchised and Subway has grown dramatically over recent years.

 Retail franchises often find the small and dispersed New Zealand market hard to get to grips with, and those chains which have not done their research properly often have two or three tries before getting it right.
-Successful entrants are more common in the food & beverage industry with Esquires, Muffin Break and Subway doing very well.
-Service entrants include Jim's, Mr Rental, Speedy Signs and Action International.
+Successful entrants are more common in the food & beverage industry with Esquires, Domino's and Subway doing very well.
+Service entrants include V.I.P, Mr Rental, Speedy Signs and Touch Up Guys.

 The home services franchises are the most public face of franchising.
 NZ's largest franchise in terms of numbers domestically is Green Acres, a company which offers franchises in lawnmowing, home cleaning, car valeting, carpet cleaning and garment care.
-They have a total of over 800 franchisees, although a major scandal in 2008 affected the brand and, temporarily, the franchise sector in general.
+They have a total of over 800 franchisees.
 There are several other major home services franchises, including the two largest Australian operators.